ClusterLabs/PAF/administration.md

 __This means that unless you remove these scores manually, your master resource is now stuck on one node (`--move` case), or forbidden on one node (`--ban` case).__

-So, for your cluster to be fully operational again, you have to clear these scores.
+To allow your cluster to be fully operational again, you have to clear these scores.
+The following command will remove any constraint set by the previous
-The following command will remove any constraint set by the previous commands:
+commands:

 ```
 crm_resource --clear --master --resource <PAF_resource_name>
 ```

 Note that depending on your configuration, the `--clear` action may trigger